Ullaakut/cameradar/README.md

 Default values: `<CAMERADAR_GOPATH>/dictionaries/routes` and `<CAMERADAR_GOPATH>/dictionaries/credentials.json`

-### `CAMERADAR_SPEED`
+### `CAMERADAR_SCAN_SPEED`

 This optional variable allows you to set custom nmap discovery presets to improve speed or accuracy.
-It's recommended to lower it if you are attempting to scan an unstable and slow network, or to increase it if on a very performant and reliable network.
+It's recommended to lower it if you are attempting to scan an unstable and slow network, or to increase it if on a fast and reliable network.
 See [this for more info on the nmap timing templates](https://nmap.org/book/man-performance.html).

 Default value: `4`

+### `CAMERADAR_ATTACK_INTERVAL`

+This optional variable allows you to set custom interval in milliseconds to wait between each attack in order to stay stealthy.
+It's recommended to increase it when attempting to scan a network that might be protected against bruteforce attacks.
+By default, there is no interval, in order to make attacks as fast as possible

+Default value: `0`

 ### `CAMERADAR_TIMEOUT`

-This optional variable allows you to set custom timeout value in miliseconds after which an attack attempt without an answer should give up.
-It's recommended to increase it when attempting to scan unstable and slow networks or to decrease it on very performant and reliable networks.
+This optional variable allows you to set custom timeout value in milliseconds after which an attack attempt without an answer should give up.
+It's recommended to increase it when attempting to scan unstable and slow networks or to decrease it on fast and reliable networks.

 Default value: `2000`